sahajDahal/os_project1/devlog.md

 b.
 Plan for this session:
 My goal is to test the logger thoroughly and make sure it handles all expected inputs, including edge cases like empty lines and the QUIT command.
 Once verified, I plan to start working on the encryption_service.py file next, specifically implementing the Vigenère cipher logic and handling commands like PASS, ENCRYPT, and DECRYPT.

+2025-10-19 – 4:05 PM

+a.
+Thoughts so far:
+I worked on the encryption_service.py file and implemented the Vigenère cipher logic.
+The program now correctly handles commands like PASS, ENCRYPT, DECRYPT, and QUIT.
+It also returns RESULT or ERROR messages depending on success or failure.
+The structure feels solid, and it’s clearer how the driver will interact with this process through pipes.

+b.
+Plan for this session:
+I plan to test the encryption and decryption with different passkeys and strings to ensure consistency.
+Next, I’ll begin outlining the driver.py logic, mainly setting up process communication and validating that the encryption and logger programs can both run simultaneously and respond correctly.